23 Best Mind Bending Movies on Amazon Prime (August 2024)

 14. Coherence (2013)

 ‘Coherence’ unfolds as a gripping sci-fi thriller directed by James Ward Byrkit.
 The film centers on a dinner party disrupted by a comet passing close to Earth, causing bizarre phenomena.
 As reality warps, characters grapple with alternate versions of themselves and parallel universes.
 The tightly woven narrative and improvised dialogue contribute to the mind-twisting experience, leaving viewers questioning the boundaries of identity and existence.
 With its clever exploration of quantum theory and the butterfly effect, ‘Coherence’ stands out for its intelligent storytelling, creating a suspenseful and thought-provoking cinematic journey that challenges conventional notions of time and reality.
-You may watch the movie here.
+The film stars Emily Baldoni, Alex Manugian, Lauren Maher, and Maury Sterling.
+You may watch it here.

 13. You Were Never Really Here (2018)